UP TO 14 GUESTS

 An oligarchy, consisting of a council of 80, gained power in Corinth (585 BCE).
 Concerned with a local rival, Argos.
 From 550 BCE Corinth became an ally of Sparta during Cleomenes’ reign though, the city became wary of the growing power of Sparta and opposed Spartan intervention in Athens.
 Corinth also fought in the Persian Wars against the invading forces of Xerxes which threatened the autonomy of all of Greece.

 Corinth suffered badly in the First Peloponnesian War, which it was responsible for after attacking Megara.
 Later it was also guilty of causing the Second Peloponnesian War, in 433 BCE.
 Once again though, the Corinthians, mainly as Sparta’s naval ally, had a disastrous war.
-Disillusioned with Sparta’s reluctance to completely destroy and concerned over Spartan expansion in Greece and Asia Minor, Corinth formed an alliance with Argos, Boeotia, Thebes, and Athens to fight Sparta in the Corinthian Wars (395-386 BCE).
+Disillusioned with Sparta’s reluctance to completely destroy and concerned over Spartan expansion in Greece and Asia Minor, Corinth formed an alliance with Argos, Boeotia, Thebes and Athens to fight Sparta in the Corinthian Wars (395-386 BCE).
 The conflict was fought at sea and on Corinthian territory and was yet another costly endeavor for the citizens of Corinth.

 Corinth became the seat of the Corinthian League, but losing a war against Philip II of Macedon (338 BCE) this ‘honor’ was a Macedonian garrison being stationed on the Acrocorinth acropolis overlooking the city.

 A succession of Hellenistic kings took control of the city – starting with Ptolemy I and ending with Aratus in 243 BCE when Corinth joined the Achaean League.
-However, the worst was yet to come, when the Roman commander Lucius Mummius sacked the city (146 BCE).
+However, the worst was yet to come, when the Roman commander Lucius Mummius destroyed the city (146 BCE).

 A brighter period was when Julius Caesar took charge (in 44 BCE) and organized the agricultural land into organized plots (centuriation) for distribution to Roman settlers.
 The city once more flourished, by the 1st century CE it became an important administrative and trade center again.
 In addition, following St. Paul’s visit between 51 and 52 CE, Corinth became the center of early Christianity in Greece.
-In a public hearing, the saint had to defend himself against accusations from the city’s Hebrews that his preaching undermined the Mosiac Law.
+In a public hearing, the saint had to defend himself against accusations from the city’s Jewish that his preaching undermined the Mosiac Law.
 The pro-consul Lucius Julius Gallio judged that Paul had not broken any Roman Law and so was permitted to continue his teachings.
 From the 3rd century CE, the city began to decline and the Germanic tribes attacked the city.

 THE ARCHAEOLOGICAL SITE